Academic Catalog

 NURS 8003 Applied Concepts of Leadership in Nursing Education — 3 credits

-This capstone course serves to pull together all prior learning in the Nurse Educator curriculum.
+This capstone course pulls together all prior learning in the Nurse Educator curriculum.
 Students will engage concurrently in both didactic and practicum work.
-Students will cultivate an appreciation for their expanded role as a nursing leader to influence public policy and create change in complex systems, particularly as it relates to nursing education.
-Practicum experiences will provide opportunities for students to integrate their awareness, activism, advocacy and application of nurse educator best practices into a variety of settings.
+Students will cultivate an appreciation for their expanded role as nursing leaders to influence and create change in complex systems, particularly in nursing education.
+Practicum experiences will provide opportunities for students to integrate their awareness, activism, advocacy, and application of nurse educator best practices into various settings.
 Topics related to role transition will also be addressed.

 Prerequisites: NURS 6312, NURS 6693, NURS 7402, NURS 7583, NURS 7683.